russauld/Timer/README.md

 Timer
 =====

+New: Be sure to check out the MultiTimer branch!
+It's been the primary development branch recently.
+Lots of improvements and frankly a very useful tool.

 Just like your kitchen timer, but on your computer!

 There are up and down arrows to set the number of hours, minutes, and seconds to be counted down.